nickvence/nickvence.github.io/pages/research.rst

 proton beam procedure.
 This reserach project used a rat model to quantify radiation deposition in a living subject.

-Created a robotic rat-phantom for proton-beam target practice.
-I used an Arduino to control two servo motors modeling respiration and heartbeat.
+Created a robotic rat-phantom for proton-beam target practice using Arduino-control servo motors modeling respiration and heartbeat.

 Created an Arduino-controlled, mechanical-video interface to communicate rat breathing to gate CT-scanner.